Positive Reinforcement: Guide & Examples for the Classroom

 Natural and direct reinforcement

-Direct reinforcement occurs naturally in response to appropriate behavior.
-It doesn’t require any extra effort on your part.
-Some examples of direct reinforcement include: if a child performs well, they’ll get a good grade; if a child asks for something politely from you, they’ll get it; if a child interacts pleasantly with their peers, they’ll receive more invitations to group activities.
+Direct reinforcement occurs naturally in response to appropriate behavior, requiring no extra effort on your part.
+For example, if a child asks for something politely from you, they will get it.
+If a child interacts pleasantly with their peers, they will receive more invitations to group activities.

 Social reinforcers

-Social reinforcement in the classroom involves children receiving positive feedback from teachers and peers for positive behavior.
-This feedback includes words like “Good work,” “Great job,” and “You worked really hard on that” and actions like clapping, smiling, giving thumbs up, or patting a child on the back.
-Social reinforcement also includes written feedback, like writing “Excellent” on a well-done assignment.
-Giving children such feedback encourages them to repeat that behavior and inspires their friends to do the same.
+Social reinforcement involves children receiving positive feedback from teachers and peers for positive behavior.
+This feedback includes words like “Good work” and “Great job,” or actions like clapping, smiling, giving a thumbs up, or patting a child on the back.
+It also includes written feedback, like writing “Excellent” on a well-done assignment.

 Activity reinforcers